 “Love the Liver”: Mongolia

-Since 2011, FIRE has worked with the Mongolian Ministry of Health, rural governments, health departments, health care facilities and local stakeholders in seven provinces to conduct comprehensive liver screening events in rural Mongolia for 8,526 people.
-Participants are tested for hepatitis B and C, vaccinated against hepatitis B as needed, screened for various cancers and liver issues including cirrhosis and fatty liver, examined and counseled by specialists, given an ultrasound and FibroScan examination and are connected to treatment.
+Since 2011, FIRE has worked with the Mongolian Ministry of Health, rural governments, health departments, and health care facilities, and local stakeholders in seven provinces, conducting comprehensive liver screening events for 8,526 people.
+Participants are tested for hepatitis B and C, vaccinated against hepatitis B as needed, screened for various cancers and liver issues including cirrhosis and fatty liver, examined and counseled by specialists, given an ultrasound and FibroScan examination, and are connected to treatment.
 This project prioritizes impoverished individuals living in rural communities without access to these services.
-35% of participants are given some sort of positive diagnosis, giving them time and information to save their lives.
-This project is usually done in conjunction with training health care workers, community awareness activities, infection prevention and control activities and advocacy meetings with the community.
+35% of participants are given some sort of positive diagnosis, giving them lifesaving time and information.
+This project is most often done in conjunction with training health care workers, community awareness activities, infection prevention and control activities, and advocacy meetings with the community.
 This project is scalable and designed to be replicated anywhere in the world.

 Community Awareness Campaigns: Mongolia

-The first step to ending any epidemic is creating awareness of the problem among the general population and providing education about actions to be taken.
+The first step to ending any epidemic is creating awareness of the problem among the general population.
+The next is providing education on possible actions.
 FIRE works with local and international state, private and community-based organizations, to conduct carefully crafted awareness campaigns.

 Infection Prevention and Control (IPC): Mongolia

-To prevent continued disease transmission through the health care environment, FIRE has developed a systematic training and supply distribution program for health care workers.
-Since 2009, in accordance with the National Strategy for Improving Health Care Waste Management in Mongolia, FIRE has worked with health care workers and facilities in 10 out of 21 provinces of Mongolia to improve their medical waste management and health safety practices.
+To prevent disease transmission throughout the health care environment, FIRE has developed a systematic training and supply distribution program for health care workers.
+Since 2009, in accordance with the National Strategy for Improving Health Care Waste Management in Mongolia, FIRE has worked with health care workers and facilities in 10 out of 21 provinces to improve their medical waste management and health safety practices.

 “Healthy Smiles”: Mongolia